- Editor Rating

 - Help & SupportEditor: 43%

 Canadian Virtual Exchange or simply CAVIRTEX is the oldest Bitcoin exchange of Canada, founded in July 2011.
-The company was recently acquired by Coinsetter, which believes Canada still offers huge opportunities to a high quality platform.
+The company was acquired by Coinsetter, which believes Canada still offered huge opportunities to a high quality platform.
+It was later merged with Kraken when the latter acquired Coinsetter.

 Being a Canadian exchange CAVIRTEX offers trading in several currency pairs involving the Canadian Dollar, but limited to BTC/CAD, LTC/CAD and BTC/LTC.
 CAVIRTEX’ parent company Coinsetter is mainly focused on liquidity, and CAVIRTEX fits in well with a best bid-ask spread of around 10 basis points on CAD/BTC trades (likely due to integrating Coinsetter’s trading technology).
 The prices are backed by significant amounts of coins, providing some resistance against slippage.
 A transaction for $1,000 worth of BTC is not likely to incur any additional impact costs.
 The liquidity is actually remarkable given that the normal fee equals 80 basis points per trade, although it must be added that CAD/BTC is the only pair with great liquidity.
 The LTC/CAD and BTC/LTC currency pairs cannot be taken seriously with bid-ask spreads of around 10 and 25 percent respectively.